diyapancholi/diyapancholi.github.io/README.md

-## I'm a Student, learner, painter!!
+## I'm a Student, learner, painter and a dancer!!

 - 🌱 I’m currently learning everything 🤣